KeyAuth/KeyAuth-CPP-Example/README.md

 KeyAuth CPP Example For The https://keyauth.cc Authentication system.

+The source code of the static library for KeyAuth is here https://github.com/KeyAuth/keyauth-cpp-library

 **Security practices**

 * Utilize obfuscation provided by companies such as VMProtect or Themida (utilize their SDKs too for greater protection)